matrix-org/matrix-spec/content/client-server-api/modules/report_content.md

 reported user is joined to.
 This is because users can be exposed to harmful content without being joined to a room.
 For instance, through user directories or invites.

-Furthermore, it might be possible for clients to deduce whether a reported event, room or user exists by timing the response.
-This is because only a report for an existing subject will require the homeserver to do further processing.
-To combat this, homeserver implementations MAY add a random delay when generating a response.